vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 ![AD Bubble](assets/ad_bubble.png)

-And it is a great fit to modern reactive web development frameworks such as React.js.
+The AFM approach is a great fit to modern reactive web development frameworks such as React.js: you can easily imagine that the bubble chart above is rendered by a React.js code that looks like that:

-Let’s see the GoodData.UI React.js code that would generate the same bubble chart as on the screenshot above:

 ```jsx
 <BubbleChart